A world nourished by nature

 It was through our work on the sensory theatre that the schools based Kindness programme was developed to help minimise bullying.

-Use of the sensory theatre is included in the Kindness Programme or it can be used as a stand alone resource for children with additional needs.
+Use of the sensory theatre is included in the Kindness Programme

 The pop up theatre is available for use at conferences, schools and educational workshops